Sir Anthony's Rest: Vice-Royal visit

 It was during Farquhar's time at the Hummock that the Governor of Queensland, Sir Anthony Musgrave, undertook a northern tour and visited a number of towns, including Bundaberg.
 Musgrave was considered to be a very popular Governor, undertaking tours to the northern ports and inland towns in 1883, 1884, 1887 and 1888.
 Musgrave was keen to make himself acquainted with as large a portion of the colony as possible.
 In all the places visited, Musgrave was well received.
 Musgrave proclaimed the Woongarra Division in 1885.

 Anthony Musgrave was born in Antigua, West Indies in 1828.
 Educated in the West Indies, Musgrave, became the Governor of South Australia in 1873.
-From 1877-1883 he was Governor of Jamaica.
+From 1877 to 1883 he was Governor of Jamaica.
 On 21 July 1883, he became Governor of Queensland.
 Musgrave left London on 22 September 1883 and arrived in Melbourne on 1 November 1883.
 Musgrave opened Queensland Parliament on 8 November 1883.
 With Samuel Griffith, who became Queensland Premier in November 1883, Musgrave shared a deep enthusiasm for Australian Federation.
 Musgrave visited England in June 1886 and planned to retire.
 In June 1888, Sir Thomas McIlwraith became premier.
 The two soon clashed over the governor's right to unfettered exercise of the prerogative of mercy.
 Musgrave appealed to the Colonial Office, McIlwraith defiled him and London supported the premier.
 A few weeks later, Musgrave died on 9 October 1888.

-Musgrave was the sixth Governor of Queensland, in the position from November 1883 - October 1888.
+Musgrave was the sixth Governor of Queensland, in the position from November 1883 – October 1888.
 Making themselves visible and approachable to as many people as possible were key factors in obtaining and maintaining the Governor's popularity amongst the people.
 Musgrave covered considerable distances on tour and Lady Musgrave, intelligent and well-educated, often accompanied him on tour or held ladies' receptions.
 During the 1888 tour, Governor and Lady Musgrave visited Bundaberg on 30–31 May, Maryborough on 4 June and were in Gympie on 5 June.
 Musgrave's visit to Bundaberg had been the first official visit from a Governor of Queensland in ten years, since Governor Kennedy.